Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 The Ideal Male Proportions

-Now we’re moving into the finer details.
+Now, we’re moving into the finer details.
 If you’re strong overall, it doesn’t matter if you have the ideal shoulder breadth or biceps girth.
 Similarly, if you’re lean overall, it doesn’t matter how big your waist is.
 So before you worry too much about the proportions of your muscles, it’s usually wiser to focus on getting stronger and/or leaner.
-That’s what matters the most.
+That’s what will improve your aesthetics the most.

 The Ideal Shoulder-to-Waist Ratio

-You may have heard that the ideal male shoulder-to-waist ratio is 1.618-to-1.
+You may have heard that the ideal male shoulder-to-waist ratio is 1.6-to-1.
 This ratio frequently occurs in nature and is often called the Golden Ratio or the Adonis Index.
-But women don’t actually care about it, and focusing on it too directly can interfere with your progress.
+But it’s just a proxy for muscularity and leanness, so don’t focus on it too directly.

 Diagram showing how to measure the ideal shoulder-to-waist ratio for men.